wp-plugins/groups/readme.txt

 * This is the first public beta release.

 == Upgrade Notice ==

+= 1.4.1 =
+* From this release on, Groups requires at least WordPress 3.5.
+It includes improved group-actions for the Users admin screen, where multiple users can now be added to or removed from multiple groups at once.

 = 1.4.0 =
 * This release brings User Interface improvements mainly directed at working with groups and capabilities.
 This includes bulk actions for groups and capabilities and capability assignments when editing groups along with other improvements.